nanxstats/tea-sea-cha-land/README.md

 # "Tea by Sea, Cha by Land" Dataset 🍵

-This repository archives a temporal-spatial dataset characterizing how the word "tea" (茶) spread over the land and sea.
+This repository archives a spatial-temporal dataset characterizing how the word "tea" (茶) spread over the land and sea.

 ## Load the data